Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 You can select related products in the corresponding attribute.
 You can select only those products as related if they exist as *Omni-Channel* offers for the *BigCommerce* connection.
 These offers are displayed in *BigCommerce* as related if they are uploaded from *Actindo* and if they are available in the shop.

 **To do**:
-1. Create offers which that are applied to the *BigCommerce* connection.
+1. Create offers which are applied to the *BigCommerce* connection.
 These offers have automatically been assigned to the attribute groups relevant for the *BigCommerce* connection.
 For detailed information on creating offers, see [Manage the offers](../../Channels/Operation/01_ManageOffers.md) in the *Omni-Channel* documentation.
 2. For each offer, check the *Related product* attribute.
 Make sure that it contains only related products that you both want to actively offer in the *BigCommerce* storefront and that you have previously imported to the *Omni-Channel* module.

     > [Info] Importing a product with related products that have not yet been imported to the *Omni-Channel* module will not result in an error, but the related products will not be assigned.